 Yanawara means “Star that comes from far” in aymara language.

 Bolivia is a country rich in culture, traditions and hard working people.
 From The Andes through The Amazon, you would be delighted by its colors, textiles, shapes and stories.
 The world still doesn’t know what Bolivia has to offer, the beauty, quality and uniqueness of its products and materials are still a secret.
-We are committed with cultural preservation and environmental intersectionality and are here to share these amazing secrets ethically made by Bolivia.
+We are committed with cultural preservation and environmental intersectionality and are here to share these amazing secrets ethically made in Bolivia.

 Our values follow fair labor practices, fair trade & sustainable sourcing, in addition our Mission is to support Bolivian artisan and ethical brands, encourage women leadership & entrepreneurship, innovation & social impact by increasing their potential markets and visibility in the world, where consumers acknowledge their Skills and Savoir Faire and are willing to pay them a fair price positively impacting lives .